USCGC McLane (WSC-146)

 Seeing her way safely through the Second World War, McLane and her crew remained busy following the cessation of hostilities as the sheer number of vessels transiting the US West Coast meant her services were in high demand well into early 1946 when she was returned to the US Coast Guard.
 Remaining on the US West Coast for the next twenty years, the McLane resumed her routine of patrols, maritime law enforcement and assistance to distressed vessels out of US Coast Guard Stations Alameda and Aberdeen through 1966, when orders came for the Veteran Cutter to report for duty in the Gulf of Mexico.
 Permanently assigned to US Coast Guard Station Brownsville for the remainder of her career, the McLane served with distinction for a further two years before her advancing age finally caught up to her and led to her decommissioning from USCG service in December 1968.
 Remaining idle in reserve at the US Coast Guard Yard for less than a year, the McLane was sold to the Marine Navigation and Training Association of Chicago IL in November 1969, who in turn refurbished and operated the McLane as a school and instruction ship for Sea Scouts on the waters of Lake Michigan into the early 1990’s.

 Formally acquired by the Great Lakes Naval Memorial and Museum in 1993, the McLane began her new career as a museum ship in Muskegon, eventually receiving a new coat of paint to represent her in the modern US Coast Guard livery.
 As part of the Great Lakes Naval Memorial and Museum, she is open for both self-guided and docent led tours and frequently hosts youth encampments and reunioins.

-USCGC McLane was awarded one Battle Star for her World War Two Service and with the scrapping of her sistership USCGC Cartigan (WSC-132) in 2007 has became the sole surviving member of her Class.
+USCGC McLane was awarded one Battle Star for her World War Two Service.